MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 * Contoso creates resource groups on a solution basis for cost management and reporting reasons.
 * IT administrators only create resource groups and resources for funded solutions to meet budget requirements.
-* Because of the explorative and uncertain nature of Data Science, there’s a need for users to have a place to experiment and work for use case and data exploration.
-Explorative work many times can’t be directly associated to a particular use case, and can be associated only to R&D budget.
-Contoso is looking to fund some Machine Learning resources centrally that anyone can use for exploration purposes.
+* Because of the exploratory and uncertain nature of Data Science, users need a place to experiment and work for use case and data exploration.
+Often, exploratory work can't be directly associated to a particular use case, and can be associated only to an R&D budget.
+Contoso wants to fund some Machine Learning resources centrally that anyone can use for exploration purposes.
-* Once a Machine Learning use case proves to be successful in the explorative environment, teams can request resource groups.
+* Once a Machine Learning use case proves to be successful in the exploratory environment, teams can request resource groups.
 For example, Dev, QA, and Prod for iterative experimentation project work, and access to production data sources can be set up.

-* Data segregation and compliance requirements don’t allow live production data to exist in development environments
+* Data segregation and compliance requirements don't allow live production data to exist in development environments.
 * Different RBAC requirements exist for various user groups by IT policy per environment, for example access is more restrictive in production.
 * All data, experimentation, and inferencing is done in a single Azure region.